LearnHPC/learnhpc.github.io/docs/eessi/README.md

 ## Installing your own software

-As the EESSI platform develops, we will expand the documentation to include the case where you would like to install your software builing upon the EESSI stack.
+As the EESSI platform develops, we will expand the documentation to include the case where you would like to install your software building upon the EESSI stack.
 Of course you are always free to install your software however you see fit, but you should be aware that (at least) two powerful tools exist to facilitate this, [EasyBuild](https://easybuild.readthedocs.io/en/latest/) and